VivekNakrani/CryptoScholar/README.md

 ## Introduction

-DigiWalletHub is a decentralized application built to facilitate the seamless transfer of tokens and the management of NFTs (non-fungible tokens).
+Crypto Scholar is a decentralized application built to facilitate the seamless transfer of tokens and the management of NFTs (non-fungible tokens).
 It provides a user-friendly interface for performing token transfers, claiming tokens, and interacting with NFTs on the blockchain.

-Head to this link and test my dApp:  https://digiwallethub.netlify.app/
+Head to this link and test my dApp:  https://Cryptoscholar.netlify.app/

 ## Features

-- **Token Transfer:** Transfer your tokens easily and securely using the DigiWalletHub interface.
+- **Token Transfer:** Transfer your tokens easily and securely using the Crypto Scholar interface.
 - **Token and NFT Claiming:** Claim tokens and NFTs that have been assigned to your wallet address.
 - **User-Friendly Interface:** The dApp features an intuitive and easy-to-use interface for both beginners and experienced users.

 ## Getting Started

-Follow these steps to set up and run DigiWalletHub on your local machine:
+Follow these steps to set up and run Crypto Scholar on your local machine:

 1. Clone this repository: `git clone [repository URL]`
-2. Navigate to the project directory: `cd DigiWalletHub`
+2. Navigate to the project directory: `cd Crypto Scholar`
 3. Install dependencies: `npm install`

 ## Usage